snyk/user-docs/docs/getting-started/walkthrough-code-repository-projects/manage-team-work-using-reports.md

 ### Viewing snapshot summary

-You can hover over a date to see the summary of “to this date” information at that point.
+You can hover over a date to see the summary of “to this date” information at that point:

 ![](<../../.gitbook/assets/image (217).png>)